 Goetsch-Winckler (1939) House by Frank Lloyd Wright

-Designed in 1939 for Michigan State University art professors Alma Goetsch and Kathrine Winckler, the Goetsch–Winckler House stands as a graceful embodiment of Frank Lloyd Wright’s vision for affordable, artful living rooted in nature.
+Designed in 1939 and completed in 1940 for Michigan State University art professors Alma Goetsch and Kathrine Winckler, the Goetsch–Winckler House remains one of the most graceful and refined expressions of Frank Lloyd Wright’s Usonian ideals—an accessible, artful approach to modern living rooted in simplicity and nature.

 Goetsch-Winckler House Highlights: